craftingcity/The-Known-World/Genereric Party Formation Contract.md

 ----

 This is a contractual agreement between all signed parties.
 The aforementioned signatories, the being(s) and creature(s) these signatories have dominion over - alive or otherwise, and any property they own will be hereafter referred to in aggregate in this contract as the adventurer(s).

-The party or adventuring party is taken to mean the aggregate of the adventurers.
+The "party" or "adventuring party" is taken to mean the aggregate of the adventurers.

 An adventure is taken to mean any gathering of adventurers in which a verbal or written agreement is struck with the intent to pursue a goal.
 Any actions taken between the time of the agreement and the completion or abandonment of the original goal which are done to progress the completion of the goal are conceded to be a portion of the adventure, regardless of the presence of more than one member of the party.